octaviomaguilar/predoc-coding-task/README.md

 2) Master.DO will execute all programs and produce the desired figures.
 3) If you wish to run the programs step by step:
    - First, run the program "S1_create_education_shift.DO".
 This takes 2019 and 2021 CPS data as inputs and create changes in online learning by 2-digit occupation.
    - Second, run the program "S2_create_bartik_naics3_.DO".
-This takes OES employment information as an input to create 3-digit industry-occupation employment shares, followed by the creation of my shift-share variable.
+This takes OES employment information as an input to create 3-digit industry-occupation employment shares, followed by the creation of my shift-share variable at the 3-digit industry level.
    - Third, run the program "S3_create_bartik_naics4_.DO".
-This takes OES employment information to create 4-digit industry-occupation employment shares, followed by the creation of my shift-share variable.
+This takes OES employment information as an input to create 4-digit industry-occupation employment shares, followed by the creation of my shift-share variable at the 4-digit industry level.
    - Fourth, run "figure1_bds_firm_entry.DO".
 This is the first event study that plots the point estimates of a regression of the online learning shift-share on startup entry.
 The figure will be saved in the figures folder.
    - Fifth, run "figure2_bfs_bizformation.DO".
 This is the second event study that plots the point estimates of a regression of the online learning shift-share on business formation.
 The figure will be saved in the figures folder.